openalpr/openalpr/README.md

 openalpr
 ========

-OpenALPR is an open source *Automated License Plate Recognition* library written in C++.
+OpenALPR is an open source *Automatic License Plate Recognition* library written in C++.
 The library analyzes images and identifies license plates.
 The output is the text representation of any license plate characters found in the image.

 Check out a live online demo here: http://www.openalpr.com/demo.html